gpfl/clipfashion-image-captioning/README.md

 We divided the dataset in train set (36,162), validation set (3,191) and test set (3,191).
 Those splits were made using a stratified sampling strategy to correctly represent each department and group of fashion items present in the data.

 ## ClipCap Architecture
 ClipCap uses [CLIP](https://github.com/openai/CLIP) embeddings as a prefix to the textual captions using a mapping network.
 A GPT-2 language is then fine-tuned to generate captions for the images.
-We tested two variations of ClipCap: one using CLIP's ViT embeddings and training both for the mapping network and fine-tunning a GPT-2 language model; and one that uses CLIP's RN50x4 embeddings and trains only the mapping network.
+We tested two variations of ClipCap: one using CLIP's ViT embeddings and training both for the mapping network and fine-tuning a GPT-2 language model; and one that uses CLIP's RN50x4 embeddings and trains only the mapping network.
 ![clipcap-arch](img/clipcap-arch.png)

 ## Metrics Evaluation